Danish Speciesism: Understanding the mindset underpinning Denmark’s animal-based food industry

 Read more

-About the writer
+About the author

-This post is written by Asmund Havsteen-Mikkelsen, MA & MFA Visual Artist, in connection with the release of his book "Danish Speciesism".
+This post is by Asmund Havsteen-Mikkelsen, MA & MFA Visual Artist, in connection with the release of his book “Danish Speciesism”.

-The exhibition is free to visit until January 31st.
+The exhibition is free to visit until January 31.

 Previous